 3. Ridged nails

 There is evidence that ridged nails and other nail changes are early signs of joint disease.
 These nail symptoms may occur several years before arthritic symptoms.
-This means that people should always discuss with their doctor if they experience these nail changes.
+This means that it is important that people always talk with their doctor if they experience these nail changes.

 4. Onycholysis